zaiisao/Documentation/en/Real-time-Messaging/rtm_migration091_ios.md

 |--------------------------------|----------------------|
 |N/A                     |AgoraRtmConnectionChangeReasonRemoteLogin = 8,|

-3. Changed the parameter of the `setParameters` method
+3. Changed the parameter of the `setParameters` method.

 \- (int)setParameters:(NSString * _Nonnull)parameters;